Sasanian Empire: Iconoclasm and the elevation of Persian over other Iranian languages

-Developments in Zoroastrian literature and liturgy by the Sasanians
+Developments in literature and liturgy

 Some scholars of Zoroastrianism such as Mary Boyce have speculated that it is possible that the yasna service was lengthened during the Sassanid era "to increase its impressiveness".
 This appears to have been done by joining the Gathic Staota Yesnya with the haoma ceremony.
 Furthermore, it is believed that another longer service developed, known as the Visperad, which derived from the extended yasna.
 This was developed for the celebration of the seven holy days of obligation (the Gahambars plus Nowruz) and was dedicated to Ahura Mazda.

 While the very earliest Zoroastrians eschewed writing as a form of demonic practice, the Middle Persian Zand, along with much secondary Zoroastrian literature, was recorded in writing during the Sassanid era for the first time.
 Many of these Zoroastrian texts were original works from the Sassanid period.
-Perhaps the most important of these works was the Bundahishn – the mythical Zoroastrian story of Creation.
+Perhaps the most important of these works was the Bundahishn—the mythical Zoroastrian story of Creation.
 Other older works, some from remote antiquity, were possibly translated from different Iranian languages into Middle Persian during this period.
 For example, two works, the Drakht-i Asurig (Assyrian Tree) and Ayadgar-i Zareran (Exploits of Zarter) were probably translated from Parthian originals.

-Of great importance for Zoroastrianism was the creation of the Avestan alphabet by the Sassanids, which enabled the accurate rendering of the Avesta in written form (including in its original language/phonology) for the first time.
-The alphabet was based on the Pahlavi one, but rather than the inadequacy of that script for recording spoken Middle Persian, the Avestan alphabet had 46 letters, and was well suited to recording Avestan in written form in the way the language actually sounded and was uttered.
-The Persian magi were therefore finally able to record all surviving ancient Avestan texts in written form.

-As a result of this development, the Sasanian Avesta was then compiled into 21 nasks (divisions) to correspond with the 21 words of the Ahunavar invocation.
-The nasks were further divided into three groups of seven.
-The first group contained the Gathas and all texts associated with them, while the second group contained works of scholastic learning.
-The final section contained treatises of instruction for the magi, such as the Vendidad, law-texts and other works, such as yashts.
+Of great importance for Zoroastrianism was the creation of the Avestan alphabet under the Sassanids, which enabled the accurate rendering of the Avestan texts in written form (including in its original language/phonology) for the first time.
+This alphabet was based on the Pahlavi script, a purely consonental writing system.
+However, unlike that script, which was not well adapted for even recording spoken Middle Persian, the Avestan alphabet was a fully phonetic alphabet using 46 letters; one for each sound of Avestan.
+It was, therefore, specifically designed to record Avestan in written form in exactly the way the language actually sounded.
+As a result, the Persian magi were finally able to faithfully record all surviving ancient Avestan texts in written form.
+As a result of this development, the Sasanian Avesta was then compiled into 21 nasks (divisions) to correspond with the 21 words of the Ahunavar manthra.

 An important literary text, the Khwaday-Namag (Book of Kings), was composed during the Sasanian era.
 This text is the basis of the later Shahnameh of Ferdowsi.
 Another important Zoroastrian text from the Sasanian period includes the Dadestan-e Menog-e Khrad (Judgments of the Spirit of Wisdom).